mtkennerly/shawl/README.md

   the exit code to Windows as a service-specific error, unless the exit code is 0 or a code you've configured with `--pass`.

+Shawl creates a log file, `shawl.log`, in the same location as its executable, with both its own messages and the output from the commands that it runs.
+If anything goes wrong, you can read the log to find out more.
+You can disable all logging with `--no-log`, and you can disable just the command logs with `--no-log-cmd`.

 Shawl differs from existing solutions like [WinSW](https://github.com/kohsuke/winsw) and [NSSM](https://nssm.cc) in that they require running a special install command to prepare the service, which means, for example, that you have to run